-(Thanks to my momma, who’s also my photography assistant, for the before-and-after images above from November.
+Thanks to my momma, who’s also my photography assistant when I’m in the States, for the before-and-after images above from November 2012.
 Both photos are “me,” I think.
 But I’m learning to believe in the beauty I can see in myself in the “after” photo, if that makes sense.
-I’d love to help you do the same.)
+I’d love to help you do the same.

 More about me, if you must know….

-I’m 30 years old and almost 6 feet tall, which makes me a generous 3 inches taller than my husband and already 4 years old when he was born.
-We’ve been married 5 years, and I’ve worn heels around him about
+I’m 31 years old and almost 6 feet tall, which makes me a generous 3 inches taller than my husband and already 4 years old when he was born.
+We’ve been married over 6 years, and I’ve worn heels around him about

 twice 7 times since we wed (I’m getting braver!).
 I grin and breathe a sigh of relief whenever someone thinks Josh and I are the same age.

-Other than my beloved Wichita, I’ve only ever lived in the tiny Kansas town of Hillsboro (home of my alma mater, Tabor College) and the large-ish Korean city of Daegu (OK, and a couple years in San Antonio as a toddler).
+Other than Wichita, I’ve only ever lived in the tiny Kansas town of Hillsboro (home of my alma mater, Tabor College) and the large-ish Korean city of Daegu where we live now (OK, and a couple years in San Antonio as a toddler).

 My other post-college adventures have included telling people’s life stories as a feature reporter for a small-town newspaper, and helping the average Jane appreciate the cool science and tech happening at the National Institute for Aviation Research at Wichita State University.